AI-Creativity-Club/Chess-GPT/README.md

 # Chess-GPT
 An implementation of a chess-like game using a combination of pygame and the openai module for Python.

+**Currently a work in progress.**
 ## Installation
 Make sure to install relevent modules needed, both pygame and openai modules need to be installed, use:
 ```